36 Coast-to-Coast Liveblog Posts Covering Pubcon Las Vegas & SMX East 2014

 Search Engine Land Editor in Chief Danny Sullivan fields questions from the Search Marketing Expo (SMX) East 2014 audience.
 Find out what he had to say about Authorship, markup, local SEO, how to teach SEO in college and much more.

 Internet marketers know the importance of SEO, SEM and content marketing … but that’s not always the case with the C-Suite.
 Hillary Glaser stresses the importance of maintaining SEO.
-If your CEO/CMO is unconvinced of the power of ongoing Digital marketing, Glaser’s insights are definitely must-shares.
+If your CEO/CMO is unconvinced of the power of ongoing Internet marketing, Glaser’s insights are definitely must-shares.
 Erin Everhart shares the seven things she wishes execs understood.
-Tom Alison rounds out the session by sharing compelling statistics on the future of Digital marketing, and why PPC is necessary for branded terms.
+Tom Alison rounds out the session by sharing compelling statistics on the future of Internet marketing, and why PPC is necessary for branded terms.

 PPC pros share their top tips on testing ads, including tips that account for the shift of mobile users.
 From “always be testing” guidelines to creating ad testing framewor, discover what matters most when it comes to creating, testing and measuring ads.